dorkodu/sage/evangelism.md

 -   **Application-Layer Protocol:** Sage is an application-layer protocol and does not require a particular transport.
 It only specifies how to query/response in a standardized way.

--   **Flexible Types and Constraints:** Sage is *flex-typed*. ***
+-   **Flexible Types and Constraints:** Sage is *flex-typed*.

     Given a query, tooling can ensure that the query is both syntactically correct and valid within the Sage type system before execution, i.e. at development time, and the server can make certain guarantees about the shape and nature of the response.
-It is especially useful in statically typed languages such as Swift, Objective-C and Java, as it obviates the need for repetitive and error-prone code to shuffle raw, untyped JSON into strongly-typed business objects.
-This makes it easier to build high quality client tools.

 -   **Introspective:** Sage is introspective.
 Clients can query the data schema using the Sage itself.
 This provides a powerful platform for building tools and client software.